kelvinNvk/Java-exercise-2/README.md

 # Project: Registration control for projects TI(exercise Java)

-- Java exercise for registration control to projects in an TI company
+- Java exercise for registration control of projects in an TI company